Technologicat/mcpyrate/README.md

 ## Macro expansion error reporting

-Any exception raised during macro expansion is reported immediately at macro expansion time, and the program exits.
+In `mcpyrate`, any exception raised during macro expansion is reported immediately at macro expansion time, and the program exits.

 The error report includes two source locations: the macro use site (which was being expanded, not running yet), and the macro code that raised the exception (that was running and was terminated due to the exception).